Carl625/Centennial-Graphics-Site/README.md

-A pretty nice website
+A pretty nice website,
-A pretty nice website indeed
+a pretty nice website indeed